KanishAnand/BowlingGame/README.md

 improved cohesion in that file.
 45. In files like Lane,ControlDesk and Pinsetter where `observerPattern` design was followed for subscribing and publishing the events all functions of subscribing and publishing were present in the same file itself so I created different files for subscribing and publishing purpose ex `ControlDeskSubscriber`,`LaneSubscriber` which helped to increase the cohesion.
+46. There were some variables in `LaneEvent` file which were public but still there getter functions were made which had no need so I removed some of them carefully which could be better to remove.